sceredi/VAR-wlals-recognition/README.md

 - `wlasl/`
     - `plots/`: containing the confusion matrix plots of the various wlasl classification runs;
     - `results/`: containing the prints of the various wlasl classification runs;
+- `signer/`
+    - `plots/`: containing the confusion matrix plots of the various signer classification runs;

 ## How to run